 Apart from being adorable and full of sassy antics, the African penguins at Cheyenne Mountain Zoo have a big job: to help visitors fall in love with and advocate for wild penguins.
 Napoleon, Biggs, Ivy and the rest of the flock inspire us to save wildlife and wild places, and their wild counterparts can use . . .

-Species Survival Plans: The Matchmakers of the Animal Kingdom
+All About Species Survival Plans: Matchmaking in the Zoo Animal Kingdom

 Zoos often talk about the importance of Species Survival Plans (SSP).
 While it’s hard not to fall in love with baby animals, it’s important to remember why zoos work so hard to bring them into the world.
 As matchmakers for the zoo animal kingdom, SSP coordinators study genetics of animals in human care and make . . .

 Why Winter Zoo Visits are Wonderful